danzeph/airbnb-clone-project/README.md

     Enhances performance through caching, indexing, and optimized database queries.
 It ensures faster response times and efficient data management.

-**Key Security Measures**
+API Security
   1. Authentication
-    o	Uses secure methods (e.g., JWT or OAuth2) to verify user identity before granting access to APIs. o	Importance: Prevents unauthorized users from accessing sensitive features such as bookings, payments, or user profiles.
+    •  Uses secure methods (e.g., JWT or OAuth2) to verify user identity before granting access to APIs.
+    •  mportance: Prevents unauthorized users from accessing sensitive features such as bookings, payments, or user profiles.
-  2. Authorization
+  3. Authorization
-    o	Controls what authenticated users can do (e.g., hosts can add properties, guests can make bookings). o	Importance: Ensures that users can only perform actions they are permitted to, protecting both user and system integrity.
+      •  Controls what authenticated users can do (e.g., hosts can add properties, guests can make bookings).
+    	•  Importance: Ensures that users can only perform actions they are permitted to, protecting both user and system integrity.
-  3. Rate Limiting
+  4. Rate Limiting
-    o	Restricts the number of API requests a user or client can make in a given time frame. o	Importance: Prevents abuse, such as denial-of-service (DoS) attacks, and ensures fair resource usage.
+      •  Restricts the number of API requests a user or client can make in a given time frame.
+      •  Importance: Prevents abuse, such as denial-of-service (DoS) attacks, and ensures fair resource usage.
-  4. Data Encryption
+  5. Data Encryption
-    o	Uses HTTPS (SSL/TLS) and database encryption to protect sensitive data during transmission and storage. o	Importance: Keeps user credentials, payment details, and personal information safe from interception.
+      •  Uses HTTPS (SSL/TLS) and database encryption to protect sensitive data during transmission and storage.
+    	•  Importance: Keeps user credentials, payment details, and personal information safe from interception.
-  5. Input Validation & Sanitization
+  7. Input Validation & Sanitization
-    o	Validates incoming data and removes malicious inputs before processing. o	Importance: Protects the system from common web vulnerabilities such as SQL injection and cross-site scripting (XSS).
+      •  Validates incoming data and removes malicious inputs before processing.
+      •  Importance: Protects the system from common web vulnerabilities such as SQL injection and cross-site scripting (XSS).
-  6. Secure Payment Handling
+  8. Secure Payment Handling
-    o	Ensures payment transactions are processed through trusted gateways with encrypted connections. o	Importance: Protects financial data and maintains user trust during payment processing.
+       •	Ensures payment transactions are processed through trusted gateways with encrypted connections.
+       •  Importance: Protects financial data and maintains user trust during payment processing.